Knowledge Frontiers: International Interdisciplinary Research Projects 2024

-The lead applicant must be a researcher from the humanities or social sciences, and be based at an eligible UK university or research institute.
-The lead applicant must be of postdoctoral or above status (or have equivalent research experience) and be an early career researcher (up to 7 years post-PhD excluding any career breaks).
+The Principal Investigator (PI) must be a researcher from the humanities and social sciences and be based at an eligible UK university or research institute.
+The PI must be of postdoctoral or above status (or have equivalent research experience) and be an early career researcher (up to 7 years post-PhD excluding any career breaks).

 Value and duration